oracle-livelabs/developer/mcp-servers-on-oci-container-instances/README.md

 # Put AI Agents to Work: MCP Servers on OCI Container Instances

-This project is a hands-on LiveLab for deploying remote Model Context Protocol (MCP) servers on OCI Container Instances and connecting AI agents to those servers.
+Deploy remote Model Context Protocol (MCP) servers on OCI Container Instances, then connect an MCP-capable AI client to call those tools over HTTPS.

-## Who This Is For

-This workshop is intended for developers, cloud architects, sales engineers, customers, and internal teams who want to understand how AI agents can use MCP tools hosted on OCI.

 ## What It Demonstrates

-- Deploying ready-made MCP servers on OCI Container Instances.
+- Deploy three ready-made MCP servers on OCI Container Instances.
-- Exposing MCP servers over remote Streamable HTTP.
+- Expose the servers through OCI API Gateway HTTPS URLs.
-- Connecting an AI agent or MCP-capable client to a hosted MCP endpoint.
+- Connect an MCP-capable AI client over Streamable HTTP.
-- Validating that the agent can discover tools and call those tools.
+- Verify that the client can discover tools and call tools from each server.
-- Comparing more than one practical MCP server pattern.

 ## MCP Servers Included